manunamz/jekyll-bonsai/README.md

 Notes require yaml frontmatter with an `id`.

 ## notable
+- 'missing nodes' show up in tree view, but not net-web view.
 - terms: `graph` refers to any type of graph of which there are two types: a hierarchical `tree` and a `net-web`.
 - `gbed` refers to `garden bed`.
 - sidenotes increment together, but separately from footnotes. so, for example, it's possible for there to be a '1' for both a \[\^footnote] and a \[\<right-sidenote] or \[\>left-sidenote].
+- sidenotes require a \n after each definition; there is a check for a \n at eof just in case sidenotes are at the bottom fo the file -- if any files don't end with a newline the local plugin will print to the terminal about it.
 - note with the title 'Root' displays as the home page (see index.html).
 - graph viz does not include tree connections.